mattwaite/JOUR491-News-Applications/Assignments/FirstNewsApp/first_news_app_instructions.md

-#Your first news app: The Harv-O-Tron#
+#Your first news app: UNL's cost#

-**Background**: Harvey Perlman, the chancellor of the University of Nebraska-Lincoln, has pledged to increase the enrollment at the University of Nebraska-Lincoln to 30,000 students.
-The university, going back to the 1960s, has never had an enrollment higher than 26,000.

-Using data from the UNL Office of Institutional Planning and Research, build a news app that shows where UNL is on this goal and what the trends have been the last few years.
+**Background**

+There's a lot of information out there about how much it costs to attend UNL.
+But how expensive is it, really?
+And is it a good deal?
+Using data and visual narrative tools, how might you tell this story?
+How would you explain to a news audience where UNL fits in the college cost puzzle?
+You'll want to use the data included in this repository (or hosted on Blackboard) and you should make use of ProPublica's [Debt by Degrees](https://projects.propublica.org/colleges/), [UNL's page](https://projects.propublica.org/colleges/schools/university-of-nebraska-lincoln), [Other Nebraska Colleges and Universities](https://projects.propublica.org/colleges/states/NE).

 **Requirements**

 1. It must look like a professional news application.
-2. It must include actual journalism about Harv's goals.
+2. It must include actual journalism.
+Read about college costs.
+Read about cost at UNL.
+Use it in the news app.
-3. It must include data.
+3. It must include data -- At a minimum: one data table, one graphic, one data element using type.
-4. It must visualize that data somehow.
+4. It must be hosted on your GitHub.io account.

 **Grading notes**

 1. You'll at least in part be graded on the effort you put in.
 If you take the data, slap it on a page, dump a screenshot of an Excel chart in there and toss some text in, you've at best earned a C.
-2. Visualization tools you could use, in order of difficulty: Chartbuilder, Flot, D3.
-If you've never used D3 before and are struggling with HTML/CSS/Javascript, don't even try it.
-If you're handling Javascript and HTML okay, try Flot.
+2. A handy data visualization tool?
+[Chartbuilder](https://quartz.github.io/Chartbuilder/)
 3. Think about what you'd want to see in a site.
 Photos?
-Video of Harvey making the goal?
 Links to documents or websites?
 Use them.
+4. Having trouble?
+Remember Slack.